rackerlabs/support-how-to/content/cloud-files/protect-your-cloud-files-cdn-bill-from-unexpected-usage-0.md

 by a certain amount.
 This is a great way to get monitoring without having to code a solution yourself.

-Review the Rackspace Cloud Tools Partners](https://cloudtools.rackspace.com/home) list for third-party monitorig options.
+Review the Rackspace Cloud Tools Partners](https://cloudtools.rackspace.com/home) list for third-party monitoring options.

 ### Hide source code